 This course is an introduction to the basic principles of circuit analysis.
 The topics covered include: circuit analysis; transient analysis, AC steady-state analysis; introduction to semiconductor devices and fabrication; digital logic circuits; op-amps; and analog to digital or digital to analog conversion.
 The course meets for three hours of lecture each week and one three-hour laboratory each week.
 Prerequisite: PHY 222.
+A student must pass the laboratory portion of any science course to pass the entire course.
 Alternate years, Spring.